 In learning chemistry, Faraday’s second law helps to determine the Avogadro number (N0).
 For the decomposition of 1-mole substance at the electrode, ZF electricity is required, and 1-mole substance ZeN0 amount of charge.
 Therefore, ZeN0 = ZF or N0 = F/e.
 The numerical value of Avogadro number = 96500/1.6 × 10-19 = 6.023 × 1023.

 Application of electrolysis

 - The electrolysis process has many important industrial applications, for extraction (electrowinning) or purification (electrorefining) of metals and non-metals (aluminum, lithium, sodium, magnesium, copper, silver, gold, fluorine, chlorine) from ores or compounds.

 - It is used for coating or electroplating metals.

 - The molten sodium chloride produced metallic sodium and chlorine molecule but the electrolysis of the aqueous solution of sodium chloride produced sodium hydroxide and chlorine gas.
-The process is used for the production of hydrogen and oxygen from water solution.
+The process is used for the production of hydrogen and oxygen from water solutions.

 - Electrolysis formula used fuel cells, which work by producing chemical energy by combustion of fuels like hydrogen, carbon monoxide, methane, propane, methyl alcohol.
 It is directly converted into electrical energy used for a pollution-free continuous source of energy in spacecraft and nuclear submarines.